The world is already buying from South India.

 The doubt most people carry is not really about export.
 It is about whether they are the kind of person who does something this unfamiliar.
 Parth’s answer — and the answer this workshop gives — is that the unfamiliarity disappears the moment someone explains it properly.
 There is nothing here that you are not capable of understanding and doing.
 There was only a lack of someone to show you.

-₹99 and two days.
+₹99 and 2 days.
 That is the cost of finding out.
 There is no lower-risk way to get this much clarity on a business you are already thinking about.

 — Parth Golakiya, DesiXporters · Surat, Gujarat